Our Club

 HISTORY

-Avalon Aikikai has existed for 40 years.
+Avalon Aikikai has existed for over 40 years.
 During that time it has benefitted from the teaching of many dedicated instructors.
 In particular, Leslie Mulholland (3rd dan) was chief instructor and responsible for the development of the club through the 80s while Al Skehen (4th dan), Shin Chin (now 5th dan, Shidoin) and Michael Langford (2nd dan) taught and inspired the club in the 90s.

-Over the past decade we have hosted many seminars and benefitted from the teaching of many visiting instructors.
-In particular we have been very happy to host Yukio Kawahara Shihan (8th dan) and Yumi Nakamura Shihan (7th dan) many times each for weekend seminars.
+Over the past decades we have hosted many seminars and benefitted from the teaching of many visiting instructors.
+In particular we were very happy to host Yukio Kawahara Shihan (8th dan) and Yumi Nakamura Shihan (7th dan) many times each for weekend seminars.
 We have also been fortunate to host classes or seminars featuring teaching by Bill Collins (6th dan), Ishu Ishiyama Shihan (7th dan), Hiroaki Izumi (6th dan), Peter Maclean (6th dan), Derm McDonald Shihan (6th dan), Kevin McDonald (5th dan), Scott MacPhail (6th dan), and Fran Turner (6th dan).

 AFFILIATION